aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

-# Guidance Title (required)

-The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*
+# Guidance for Open Source 3D Reconstruction Toolbox for Gaussian Splats on AWS

 This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.